kris098e/4.-semester/4. semester/operativstystemer/Problems/problems 9 and 10.md

 May not be implemented by all manufacturers, since it has disadvantages and advantages.

 # 10
-1.  (**very important**) Under what circumstances do page faults occur?
+## 1.  (**very important**) Under what circumstances do page faults occur?
 Describe the actions taken by the operating system when a page fault occurs.
+When you try to use a page, but the corresponding frame is not in main memory.
+**look at figure 10.5**

 Page faults occur when a process attempts to access a page of virtual memory that is not currently in physical memory (RAM).
 This can happen due to a variety of reasons such as a page being swapped out to disk or being allocated for the first time.
 When a page fault occurs, the operating system takes the following actions: